Senior Director, Latin America and Caribbean Programs

 Dr. Rivera also has extensive academic experience, having served as an associate professor at the Ponce School of Medicine and as a professor in the Veterinary Technology Program at the University of Puerto Rico School of Health Professions.

-A leader in the public health field, Dr. Rivera currently serves on the Advisory Committee of the Center for Research on Early Childhood Exposure and Development in Puerto Rico.
+A leader in the public health field, Dr. Rivera currently serves on the Puerto Rico governor’s Advisory Group on Animal Protection and Safety.

 She earned a Doctor of Veterinary Medicine degree from Iowa State University and a Master of Public Health from the University of Iowa.
 She also completed fellowships in Applied Field Epidemiology and Pediatric Environmental Health at the University of Puerto Rico.